De Quervain tenosynovitis

 Ultrasound is very often diagnostic.
 Findings include 5:

-- oedematous tendon thickening of APL and EPB at the level of the radial styloid (compare with the contralateral side)
+- edematous tendon thickening of APL and EPB at the level of the radial styloid (compare with the contralateral side)

 - increased fluid within the first extensor tendon compartment tendon sheath